LiranOG/Granite/README.md

 While **GRANITE** serves as the uncompromising C++ supercomputing backend for solving the full non-linear CCZ4 field equations, data visualization of such immense multi-dimensional tensors has historically been a bottleneck.
 To bridge this gap, I have developed **VORTEX**, located in the [`viz/vortex_eternity/`](./viz/vortex_eternity/) directory.

-VORTEX is an elite, custom-built WebGL 3D rendering and simulation engine designed to run completely natively within the browser, **Current Standalone Capabilities:**
+VORTEX is an elite, custom-built WebGL 3D rendering and simulation engine designed to run completely natively within the browser, utilizing a strict **Zero-Allocation Architecture** to bypass garbage collection stalls and ensure a flawless 60 FPS experience.

+ **Current Standalone Capabilities:**
 Presently, VORTEX operates as an independent sandbox, executing highly optimized Post-Newtonian (PN) dynamics.
 It employs a **4th-Order Hermite Predictor-Corrector** integrator stabilized by Kahan compensated summation and dynamic Aarseth timestepping.
 This allows researchers to instantly visualize strong-field phenomena—such as 1.5PN Lense-Thirring frame-dragging, 2.5PN radiation reaction (gravitational wave emission), mass-defect mergers, and Tidal Disruption Events (TDE)—with zero installation friction.

 **The v1.0 Coupling Vision (HPC Playback Viewer):**